 They have a reputation for being difficult among dog trainers.

 Thus, the Shiba Inu is generally not recommended for a novice owner.
-At least, they are not suitable for one who cannot commit to regular and routine training.
+At least, they are unsuitable for one who cannot commit to regular and routine training.

 But an owner who commits to mindful and appropriate positive reinforcement techniques, becomes a pack leader, and addresses their dog’s emotional state and needs – should help their beautiful traits come to light.